kaecyra/alice-server/README.md

-# alice-http
+# ALICE Smart Home Server

-Smart Mirror WebSocket server.
+This repository contains the ALICE Smart Home server.
+This server is the core of the ALICE system and is required for all installations.

-This repository contains two daemons: a WebSocket server and a hardware (and API) monitoring daemon.
-They are both required.
+All devices and sensors connect to the server in order to facilitate interconnection.
+The server is responsible for remote API data aggregation and for pushing updates to devices.

-## server
+## Message Broker

-The server acts as a message broker between the hardware monitor and the UI layer, and provides client registration and management.
+The server acts as a message broker between all connected devices.

-## monitor
+## Sensors

-The monitor connects to the server as a client and monitors the mirror hardware for updates, as well as polling the remote API data sources on a regular basis to provide fresh data for the UI.
+Sensors connect to the server as clients and push updates to the server when their environment changes.